dbernheisel/bernheisel.com/posts/20200925-nostalgia-programming.md

 monads like Haskell, but the Elixir community's code style leans towards using monads, perhaps without even knowing it.

-The best and smallest example I can think of for monads is the Maybe Monad:
+The best and smallest example I can think of for monads is the Result Monad:

 ```elixir
 case this_might_work() do